ArupAus/lunchtimepython/readme.md

 ## Getting Started

-Head over to the session 0 folder.
+Before the first session, follow through the setup page (see navbar above) and complete the problems in Session 0.
 It contains installation instructions, pre-reading and a warm-up problem set.
-You MUST complete this before attending the first session.
+You **MUST** complete this before attending the first session.

 ## Where to get help